google/fonts/cc-by-sa/knowledge/modules/the_syllabics_writing_system_of_north_america/lessons/an_introduction_to_syllabics_typography/content.md

 </figure>
 <figcaption>A diagram depicting an Oji-Cree word, showing a direct comparison between the round form (top) and square form (bottom) Syllabics styles.
 The Round Form is characterized by the variability in the height of the full-size syllabics, with variation between a medial and top line position.
 The Square form by contrast is uniform in height, without medial height characters, and generally uniform character width proportions.</figcaption>

-The name ‘round’ in the round form style comes from the open, circular forms used in many of the series.
+The name “round” in the round form style comes from the open, circular forms used in many of the series.
 This was the original style to appear in the first printed Syllabics texts and it is the most common style of Syllabics in use, which has led to it becoming the default style within the Unified Canadian Aboriginal Syllabics code charts.

 The “square” form style is characterized by the uniformity of all character heights, with syllabic characters all reaching the top line height.
-All characters also share an optically uniform width proportion, with the visual ratio of width-to-height being roughly 1:1, giving the character set a ‘square’ appearance.
+All characters also share an optically uniform width proportion, with the visual ratio of width-to-height being roughly 1:1, giving the character set a square appearance.
 This style was primarily used by French Catholic missionaries in Western Canada who were importing their printing equipment from France, with their type being supplied from Brussels.

 ## Word space

-In order for Syllabics word images to be legible and easily read in text settings of any kind, the word space character must be much wider in comparison to the conventional Latin word space. **1**
+In order for Syllabics word images to be legible and easily read in text settings of any kind, the word space character must be much wider in comparison to the conventional Latin word space.<a id="back-1" href="#1"><sup>1</sup></a>

 This wider word space is required primarily due to the very wide stance of the Syllabics system, exacerbated by the frequency of large, open counter spaces that result in pockets of whitespace throughout paragraphs of text.
 The space glyph in the Syllabics text must be roughly as wide as the width of the largest counterspaces (commonly, characters such as ᐃᐊᑎᑕ), allowing for word images to be clearly distinguished from one another.